 Having been raised in a conservative Christian family, missions was not new to Shane.
 As a matter of fact, missionary stories made up a large percentage of his childhood reading.
 His passion for languages, interest in other cultures, and love for travel combined with the amazing stories of those who answered the call of God to serve overseas, put a desire in Shane’s heart to become a missionary.

-On an internship to Europe Shane realized he had a passion for teaching, and in his Senior year of college he pastored a nearby small country church.
-Following graduation, he accepted an invitation to serve temporarily as Youth Pastor at the Gospel Center in downtown Lebanon, PA, until the door to full-time mission work opened.
-In the fall of 2016 he completed his final internship in Honduras with Eric and Hannah Kuhns.
+Shane enrolled at Penn View Bible Institute in 2012, and Danae followed a year later.
+There they both prepared for mission work.
+In the fall of 2016 Shane completed his final internship in Honduras with Eric and Hannah Kuhns.
 It was there God began speaking to Shane about the open door and the need.
-He confirmed how the passion He put in Shane’s heart for teaching and mentoring fit with the need.
+The Lord confirmed how the passion He put in Shane’s heart for teaching and mentoring fit with the need.
 Shane answered the call for service to Honduras in the area of pastoral training and teaching.
+Danae had come to Penn View with an interest in Hispanic missions, so that spring she graduated from the Hispanic Missions division.
+As God began to bring Shane’s and Danae’s hearts together, it was exciting to see how God had already begun to prepare their path and had brought their callings together.

 Shane’s favorite hymn says, “Tell me the story of Jesus, write on my heart every word; tell me the story most precious, sweetest that ever was heard.”
 Everyone loves a good story, and it travels far and wide.
 But the best story, the one that comforts hearts, the one that dries tears, and the one that gives spiritual victory is the story of Jesus.
 It is one which should never grow old to people’s ears.
-If it is truly precious to believers then they ought to tell it where ever they go.
+If it is truly precious to believers, then they ought to tell it wherever they go.
 The heart of missions is simply the story of Jesus.

 Philosophy of Ministry